 It's very difficult to know what kind of dosage you're getting with an infrared sauna, but with a handheld laser, you always know!
 This also helps our international team of clinicians help you, should you need it (remember you get full ongoing clinical support throughout your light therapy journey).

-If you're unsure which device is right for you, please email our team at clinicalsupport@symbyxbiome.com.
-One of our clinicians can help you choose the right device, and provide you with protocol instructions to safely and effectively treat in the comfort of your own home.
+If you're unsure which device is right for you, please email our team at info@symbyxbiome.com.
+One of our clinicians can help you choose the right device, and provide you with instructions to safely and effectively treat in the comfort of your own home.
 And remember, always choose a light therapy device that's ISO-compliant, meaning that it's gone through rigorous safety and compliance testing, and does what it says it does.
 As you can see, not all light is made equal, and when it comes to your health, you want quality and confidence!